A Unique Bosonic Symmetry in a 4D Field-Theoretic System

 \section{Algebraic Structures: Discrete Duality and Continuous Nilpotent Symmetry Operators}

-In our present section, we focus on (i) the the discrete duality symmetry transformation operator, (ii) the continuous and nilpotent symmetry transformation operators, and (iii) the algebraic structures that are satisfied by them.
-In particular, we attach a great of importance to the emergence of the (anti-)BRST as well as the (anti-)co-BRST invariant CF-type restrictions in our present discussions.
-In this context, first of all, we note that the following discrete duality symmetry transformations for the basic and auxiliary fields\footnote{It is worthwhile to mention that our current discrete duality symmetry transformations (13) are slightly {\it different} from such transformations quoted in our earlier work [12] and these are the {\it correct} set because they satisfy accurately the algebraic structure that have been mentioned in (14) and (17).}
+In our present section, we focus on (i) the the discrete duality symmetry transformation operators, (ii) the continuous and nilpotent symmetry transformation operators, and (iii) the algebraic structures that are satisfied by them.
+In particular, we attach a great of importance to the emergence of the (anti-)BRST as well as the (anti-)co-BRST invariant CF-type restrictions in our present discussion.
+In this context, first of all, we note that the following discrete duality symmetry transformations for the basic and auxiliary fields\footnote{It is worthwhile to mention that our current discrete duality transformations (13) are slightly {\it different} from such transformations quoted in our earlier work [15] and {\it these} are the correct transformations because they satisfy {\it accurately} the algebraic structures that have been mentioned in equations (14) and (17).}

 leave the Lagrangian density ${\cal L}_{(B)} = {\cal L}_{(NG)} + {\cal L}_{(FP)} $ [cf. Eqs.
 (1),(2)] invariant.
 It is worthwhile to mention, at this stage, that the interplay between the continuous symmetry operators [cf. Eq.
-(3),(4)] and discrete symmetry operator [cf. Eq.
+(3),(4)] and the discrete symmetry operator [cf. Eq.
 (13)], provide the physical realization of the well-known operator relationship: $\delta = \pm\, *\, d\, * $ between the (co-)exterior derivatives $(\delta)d$ of differential geometry because we observe the following